The complexity of finite-valued CSPs: Preliminaries

 Note that a fractional polymorphism of arity $m$ is the same as a generalised fractional polymorphism of arity $m\rightarrow 1$.
-In fact a generalised fractional operation of arity $m\rightarrow k$ is just a sequence of $k$ fractional operations of arity $m\rightarrow 1$; however, this viewpoint, introduced in~\cite{Kolmogorov12:arxiv}, turns out to be very useful.
-For brevity, we will often omit the word ``generalised''.
+In fact a fractional mapping of arity $m\rightarrow k$ is just a tuple of $k$ fractional operations of arity $m\rightarrow 1$; however, this viewpoint, introduced in~\cite{Kolmogorov13:icalp}, turns out to be very useful.
+For brevity, we will often omit the word ``generalised'' when no ambiguity can arise.

-For an operation $g$, we denote by $\chi_g$ the fractional operation that takes the value 1 on the operation $g$ and 0 on all other operations.
-For a generalised operation $\mathbf{g}$, $\chi_{\mathbf{g}}$ is defined analogously.